Personal profile

 CV

-Keywords: Political parties, party organizations, party membership, elections, campaigning, comparative methods, empirical analysis, parliament, party systems, political behavior, political communication, electoral systems, democracy.
+Keywords: Political parties, party organizations, party membership, elections, campaigning, comparative methods, empirical analysis, parliament, party systems, political behavior, political communication, electoral systems, democracy, political violence, political recruitment.

-I teach ‘Introduction to Political Science’ to our great first semester students and MA courses within my research fields.
+I teach ‘Danish and Comparative Politics I' for our great first semester students and MA courses within my research fields.
 I supervise at all levels.

 Current research